FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 Additionally, in order to support the Old CPU Simulator Modification, Old CPU Simulator is required.
 For more information, see the [Old CPU Simulator](#old-cpu-simulator) section above.

-# Planned Features
- - Currently, there is no way to edit configuration files other than manually, and a generic "configuration file failed to load" error occurs when there is a syntax error.
-It would be nice to have a seperate visual editor for configuration files.

 # Questions And Answers
 **Is there is Linux version?**